MingHsuan0313/MingHsuan0313/README.md

 - I want to be a full stack programmer
 - I usually use OOP and UML to design my project
 - I am intrested in system architecutre design
-- I always want increase my productivity by using lots of tool and customize my developing tool, I will introduce those things later
+- I always want to increase my productivity by using lots of tool and customize my development environment, I will share my environment later

 ***
 ### Languages